A Charlie Brown Christmas (soundtrack): Recording and production

 Guaraldi (left), Fred Marshall (center), and Jerry Granelli (right) performing as the Vince Guaraldi Trio in 1963.
-This trio recorded the soundtrack album for A Charlie Brown Christmas, including the television version of "Linus and Lucy".
+Marshall and Granelli later performed on music recorded for A Charlie Brown Christmas.

-The recording process for A Charlie Brown Christmas involved numerous sessions during late 1965.
-These sessions were characterized by blown takes, cross-chatter, and experimentation as Guaraldi and his musicians worked to perfect each track.
-Drummers and bassists were rotated frequently, contributing to the challenge of identifying which musicians were responsible for particular tracks.
-Despite Guaraldi's habit of not keeping detailed records of his session players, it has been established that bassists Monty Budwig and Fred Marshall, along with drummers Colin Bailey and Jerry Granelli, were involved in various recording stages.
-Nearly three decades later, Fantasy surmised that the recordings with Budwig and Bailey were employed in the television special while Marshall and Granelli recorded the album.
-Other musicians have claimed to have recorded the special's music: bassists Eugene Firth and Al Obidinski and drummers Paul Distel and Benny Barth.
-Firth and Distil are noted as performers on a studio-session report Guaraldi filed for the American Federation of Musicians.
+The iconic dance sequence in A Charlie Brown Christmas.
+"Linus and Lucy" gained its greatest exposure through the special and became closely identified with the scene.

-The initial instrumentals were recorded by Guaraldi at Whitney Studio in Glendale, California, on March 6, 1965.
-Guaraldi incorporated "Linus and Lucy" as the central theme for the Peanuts franchise, a piece originally recorded on October 26, 1964, with Budwig and Bailey for the album Jazz Impressions of A Boy Named Charlie Brown.
-This earlier version is featured on the soundtrack album.
-The version used in the television special (#4, Take 1) was recorded on September 17, 1965, with Marshall and Granelli.
-The second bridge section of this rendition is notably highlighted during a scene where Snoopy exuberantly dances on Schroeder's piano before halting mid-performance in embarrassment.
+A Charlie Brown Christmas was recorded in six sessions over six weeks, from September 17 to October 28, 1965.
+The sessions included alternate takes, studio chatter, and changes in personnel as Guaraldi refined the material.
+Because Guaraldi did not consistently document his session players, some musician credits remain uncertain.
+Bassists Monty Budwig and Fred Marshall and drummers Colin Bailey and Jerry Granelli are known to have taken part in the recording process.
+Fantasy later suggested that recordings featuring Budwig and Bailey were used in the television special, while Marshall and Granelli played on the album.
+Other musicians, including bassists Eugene Firth and Al Obidinski and drummers Paul Distel and Benny Barth, have also been associated with the sessions.
+Firth and Distel appear on a studio-session report Guaraldi filed with the American Federation of Musicians.

-In addition to revisiting "Linus and Lucy", Guaraldi composed two pieces for the special: "Skating" and "Christmas Time Is Here".
-This new music played a pivotal role in defining the tone of the production, with its instrumentation effectively conveying the whimsical yet introspective nature of the Peanuts characters and their world.
+The earliest instrumental material was recorded at Whitney Studio in Glendale, California, on March 6, 1965.
+Guaraldi also reused "Linus and Lucy", first recorded on October 26, 1964, with Budwig and Bailey for Jazz Impressions of A Boy Named Charlie Brown.
+That earlier recording appears on the soundtrack album.
+The version heard in the television special was recorded on September 17, 1965, with Marshall and Granelli.